eluwasi/eleventy-netlify-boilerplate/pages/about.md

 E-Commerce app designed to enable charity shop volunteers to sort and upload donated items to an online shop within 2 minutes using machine-learning to detect product attributes and translate them to product copy which is deployed straight to the product page in 10 taps or less.

 Developed as part of my final year computing degree @ Goldsmiths University.
 If you want to see it please [shout me](eluwasi.com/contact).

+Need some dev help too, if you can help with that please [shout me](eluwasi.com/contact).

 Link: doneight.com